 But I have to point out that the USBG is also terrific beyond the holiday season.
 In fact, it’s one of our go-to spots for outings all year round.
 The location — an easy bike ride or nice walk from our house — is a big personal factor, but the offerings are what ultimately seal the deal.

 And then there are the interactive exhibits, which both kids and adults can enjoy.
 The Children’s Garden, which is open during the warmer months, welcomes young visitors to flex their green thumbs.
 They can pump water, use shovels to dig, water plants, and sometimes plant flowers.
 There’s also a little garden house complete with a green roof, and a bamboo area (where Sasha says we have to be quiet so we don’t disturb the pandas).
 You can also put your senses to use in the “Plants in Culture” exhibits you sniff herbs and spices and learn about the ways plants are part of our everyday lives and of people around the world.
+[Note: The Children’s Garden has been renovated since this was written and now has different, but still fun features.]

 The offerings aren’t limited to the indoors.
 Outside, the National Garden features a lovely fountain, a rose garden, a small amphitheater, and paths that meander through the gardens and bridge a small creek in one place.
 The kids love wandering through, exploring the different areas and looking for tiny fish in a little pond.
 When it’s nice out, we bring along lunch or snacks and throw a little picnic into the outing, either sitting at the amphitheater or tables next to the fountain.